 I ordered this oversized custom ottoman in a soft gray velvet.
 I don’t think it comes off as well in the photos but it totally completes the room.
 There is more than ample room to move around and it doesn’t feel cramped at all.
 Interestingly enough, we learned last weekend that the room can comfortably hold more than 12 people even with the ottoman!
 (Half the guests from the party we hosted ended up in here and we all agreed we could probably fit more people!
 Crazy right?)

-I guess I had always focused on how ugly the room was in the before, that I couldn’t grasp the shear volume of space.
+I guess I had always focused on how ugly the room was in the before, that I couldn’t grasp the sheer volume of space.

 And now that the walls, trim and doors are all painted the same color, On The Rocks by Sherwin Williams, as well as the seamless transitions created by the molding, the once awkward angles seem to recede.